areebbeigh/Freya/README.md

 [callback_method name]:[list of trigger phrases].

-All the callback methods are defined in `callback.callback`.
+All the callback methods are defined in `callbacks.callbacks`.

 The trigger phrases that begin with an asterisk `*` are triggered both independently and when the `TRIGGER_KEYWORD` is said before.
 For example in the configuration above the method `play_music()` will be triggered by both phrases "play music" and "freya play music".